Clinical Andrology

 The Clinical Androlgoy group, led by Professor Rob McLachlan, undertakes male reproductive health translational research to understand the factors regulating sperm production and why it can fail.
 Their focus is on the diagnosis and management of male infertility including the genetic causes.
 New genetic causes of infertility are rapidly emerging, and given that half of male infertility remains unexplained, this approach has the potential to re-define the field of male reproductive health.

-The Clinical Andrology group also studies the health of offspring conceived by severely infertile men using Assisted Reproductive Treatment (ART).
-A recent initiative is pursing endocrine strategies to stimulate spermatogenesis in idiopathic infertility (where the underlying cause is not known).
+Dr Sarah Catford also studies the health of offspring conceived by severely infertile men using Assisted Reproductive Treatment (ART), and in a recent initiative is pursuing endocrine strategies to stimulate spermatogenesis in idiopathic infertility (where the underlying cause is not known).

-In public service, the team provides support and content for Healthy Male’s professional and community education initiatives.
+Professor Mclachlan is also the Medical Director for Healthy Male’s and its professional and community education initiatives.

 Diseases we research